collier-watkins/MCUCountdown/README.txt

 To run the MCU Countdown timer, follow the below steps:

 1. Use your web browser to log into your Google Account.
 2. Add an event to your account's main Google Calendar for each movie you plan to watch.
+This account's calendar should only include your desired movies or events, as the web page pulls all calendar event data in its current form.
-3. Navigate to your directory with mcuCountdown.html, run a local python web-server.
+3. Navigate to your computer's directory with mcuCountdown.html, run a local python web-server.
-	Run the following terminal command: python -m SimpleHTTPServer 8000
+	Run the following terminal command: ```python -m SimpleHTTPServer 8000  ```
 4. Navigate to http://localhost:8000/mcuCountdown.html in your web browser.
 5. (optional) You may need to click the "Authorize" button and log into your Google Account a second time from this page.